-- 1. The writer identifies four differences.
-What are they? - 2.
-Why do you think the writer crossed out freeways? - 3.
-After looking at the diagram, which is more interesting: the similarities or the differences?
-Why? \\\\\\ - B. Think of a topic that allows you to compare two places.
+1. The writer identifies four differences.
+What are they?

+2. Why do you think the writer crossed out freeways?

+- After looking at the diagram, which is more interesting: the similarities or the differences?
+Why? - B. Think of a topic that allows you to compare two places.
 Narrow your focus by identifying specific locations such as two parks or two airports.
 Then on a separate piece of paper, create your own Venn diagram.
 Use the diagram to list the characteristics that are unique to each place, as well as their common characteristics.

 A. Circle the best answer to each question.
 Choose only one.

-1. Who might be interested in your topic? b. immigrants c. business travelers a. tourists 2.
-Why might they be reading your essay? b. information a. entertainment c. advice 3.
-What is most important for your reader to learn? a. mainly similarities b. mainly differences c. both 4.
-How do you want your reader to feel? a. motivated b. satisfied c. surprised
+1. Who might be interested in your topic?

+a. tourists b. immigrants c. business travelers

+2. Why might they be reading your essay?

+a. entertainment b. information с. advice

+3. What is most important for your reader to learn?

+a. mainly similarities b. mainly differences с. both

+4. How do you want your read ler to feel?

+a. motivated b. satisfied c. surprised